Ostend-Bruges Airport takes in use renewed aircraft parking Apron 2

 Commissioned by the LOM Flanders, “apron 2” – the central aircraft parking area in front of the passenger building – was completely renovated.
 This is the airport’s largest aircraft parking area and is used to handle cargo and passenger flights.
 In addition to “apron 2,” the airport also has the east-facing “apron 1” used for cargo handling, and the west-facing “apron 3” used for general aviation.

-“The 160,000 sq. ft. aircraft parking lot was excavated to the foundation level and received a new concrete pavement.
+“The 160,000 m² aircraft parking lot was excavated to the foundation level and received a new concrete pavement.
 The service road received a new layer of asphalt.
 All the sewers under the aircraft parking lot, including those of the Albertus conductor, were also renewed,” says LOM chairman Bruno De Saegher.
 LOM Flanders invested 12.4 million euros for these works.

 The works will extend the life of the aircraft parking lot by another 40 years.
 This is an important step for the further development of this airport.
 These works were necessary to continue to guarantee the safety of air traffic in the future.
 The existing infrastructure was renovated; the works do not lead to an increase in the capacity of the airport.